T1Christina/T1Christina/README.md

 - 👋 Hi, I’m Christina
-- 👀 I’m interested in web-development
-- 🌱 I’m currently learning frontend
+- 🌱 I’m learning fullstack-development
 - 💞️ I’m looking to collaborate with a company to effectively study this specialty
 - 📫 You can contact me by writing me an email: christinaguskovabusiness@gmail.com